Gabriella-Stickney/CSE471Proj1/Project1/Components/WaveTable.md

 # Wavetable Component

-The effects were completed by Gabriella Stickney.
+The synthesizer was completed by Gabriella Stickney.

 The format of your score files: A .score file was used, in the XML format